jbnicolai/generator-meteorator/README.md

     cd yourprojectname
     yo meteorator

 Meteorator will now create all needed files and directories for you.
-When all went well, the generator ends up with a messages of success.
+When all went well, the generator ends up with a message of success.

-Now you have to type simply:
+Now you simply have to type:

 	meteor

+to start.